 Cognitive Behavioural Therapy has been shown in clinical trials to be as or more effective than sleeping pills.

-For that reason, the American Academy of Sleep Medicine recommends doctors offer CBT before hypnotic medication.
+For that reason, the American Academy of Sleep Medicine recommends that doctors offer CBT before hypnotic medication.

-And the United Kingdom NHS also suggests CBT works well for insomnia.
+And the United Kingdom NHS also suggests that CBT works well for insomnia.

 CBT for insomnia usually involves several components, such as: